Quantum Tunneling in SO(3,1)$\times$SO(4): Existence of the hypothesized ``Spacetime Rotation"

-If such a transformation $T(v)$ is possible, then there must be some means by which its effects can be measured.
+If such a transformation $T(v)$ is possible, then there must be some means by which its effects can be detected.
 It will be shown that such a transformation does indeed exist, and that its effects are well known.

-To this end, introduce three observers: $O$, $O_L$ and $O_T$.
+To this end, introduce three observers: $O$, $O_L$ and $O_T$, sharing a common Cartesian coordinate system.
 Each of these observers are initially positioned at the origin.
 Suppose $O$ to be at rest, and let $O_L$ be subjected to a Lorentz transformation $L(v)$ with respect to $O$.
-Similarly, let $O_T$ be subjected to a transformation $T(v)$ with respect to $O$.
+Likewise, let $O_T$ be subjected to a transformation $T(v)$ with respect to $O$.
 The question before us is how might $O$ distinguish between $O_L$ and $O_T$?

-It is sufficient to work in a single spatial dimension and time.
+It is sufficient to work in a single spatial dimension $x$ and time $t$.
 We have

 and